renatomaia/coutil/doc/manual.md

 Coroutines executing an _await function_ can be resumed explicitly by [`coroutine.resume`](http://www.lua.org/manual/5.4/manual.html#pdf-coroutine.resume).
 In such case,
-the _await function_ returns the values provided to the resume.
+the _await function_ returns the values provided to `coroutine.resume`.
 Otherwise,
 the _await function_ returns as described in the following sections.
 In any case,
-the coroutine is not registered to be implicitly resumed after the _await function_ returns.
+the coroutine is not registered to be implicitly resumed once the _await function_ returns.

 Blocking Mode
 -------------